 The following model portfolios can help you get started with the Couch Potato strategy.
-They use a traditional split of 60% stocks and 40% bonds, which is suitable for long-term investors with a moderate risk tolerance.
+They use a traditional split of 60% stocks and 40% bonds, which is suitable for many long-term investors with a moderate risk tolerance.
 But you should feel free to adapt them according to your own risk profile.
 Conservative investors can allocate more to bonds and less to stocks, while aggressive investors can do the opposite.

 All the portfolios are suitable for tax-sheltered accounts.
 However, investors managing multiple accounts (RRSPs, TFSAs and non-registered accounts) need to consider proper asset location to maximize tax-efficiency.
-For example, if you have no choice but to hold fixed income in a non-registered account, you should avoid bond ETFs altogether and substitute a ladder of GICs.
+For example, if you have no choice but to hold fixed income in a non-registered account, you should avoid bond ETFs altogether and consider substituting a ladder of GICs.

 You can build these portfolios yourself with a discount brokerage account.
 If you need professional help in assembling and maintaining a portfolio, consider PWL Capital’s DIY Investor Service.